eli-will-2656/Portfolio---Elijah-Williams/README.md

 - Here some pictures reflective of the work I've completed so far!

 # 2024
-* This spring I participated in an Open Avenues internship creating a [PD controller](https://medium.com/@squonk-/understanding-pid-controllers-stable-flight-in-drones-and-beyond-861b1471c026) for a quadrotor.
+* This spring I participated in an Open Avenues internship creating a [PID controller](https://medium.com/@squonk-/understanding-pid-controllers-stable-flight-in-drones-and-beyond-861b1471c026) for a quadrotor.
 See it in action below!

 | Drone Controller            |
 | ------------------------- |